A Neverending Dream

-"A Neverending Dream" is a 1996 song by German group X-Perience, released as the second single from their debut album, Magic Fields (1996).
-It charted in Germany, Hungary and Switzerland and was the band's biggest hit.
-The song entered the German Singles Chart at number 91, went to number four in October/November 1996, and spent over 18 weeks in the charts.
-Over 350,000 copies of the singles were sold in Germany and the single was eventually certified Gold.
-On the Eurochart Hot 100, "A Neverending Dream" peaked at number 29 in December 1996.
-A music video was also produced to promote the single.
+"A Neverending Dream" is a song by German group X-Perience, released in August 1996, by WEA/Warner Music, as the second single from their debut album, Magic Fields (1996).
+It is written by Matthias Uhle and Alexander Kaiser, and produced by Bernd Wendlandt and Ingo Politz.
+The song charted in countries like Germany, Hungary and Switzerland, becoming the band's biggest hit.
+It entered the German Singles Chart at number 91, went to number four in October/November 1996, and spent over 18 weeks in the charts.
+Over 350,000 copies of the singles were sold in Germany alone and the single was eventually certified Gold.
+On the Eurochart Hot 100, "A Neverending Dream" reached number 29 in December 1996.
+Pan-European magazine Music & Media wrote about the song, "The uptempo 'A Neverending Dream', earlier released as a single, is pure pop with a simple synthesizers and dramatic melodies, which is perfect for EHR."

-Critical reception

-Pan-European magazine Music & Media wrote about the song: "...the uptempo A Neverending Dream, earlier released as a single, is pure pop with a simple synthesizers and dramatic melodies, which is perfect for EHR."